robertmassaioli/setdown/README.markdown

 This works because [setdown is on hackage][7]!

+### With nix for local development

+If you want to install setdown locally using nix for local development then do the following:

+    $ nix-shell
+    $ cabal sandbox init
+    $ cabal install

+That should install setdown in development mode locally.

 ## What is setdown and how does it work?

 Setdown is a command line tool for line based set operations.
 To use setdown you write a "setdown